osefatul/react-ai-speech-recognition-app/README.md

 # React AI Speech Recognition Web Application

 Click [Here](https://upbeat-jones-bfdf75.netlify.app/) to visit our website.

-We are using ALAN AI for our speech recognition software.
-You can visit to the website by clicking [here](https://alan.app/).
+- We are using [ALAN AI](https://alan.app/) for our speech recognition software.

 Signup and then start an empty project.
 Click on the integration and copy SDK key.
 Go to APP.js file and assign the key to alanKey.